TwoClocks/coroutine-benchmarks/README.md

 The kotlin project does not include the `kotlinx-coroutines-core` library.
 Just the Coroutine support provided by the compiler is used.
 The library implements `aysnc` and `launch`, so neither of those are in the code.
 Chronical's `OpenHFT/Affinity` and `OpenHFT/Bytes` packages are used. `Bytes` for little-endian reading/writing to a buffer setup from a pointer.
 You could replace with `Unsafe.getLong()`.
 I used JNA for calls to `shm_open` / `ftruncate` / `mmap`.
 Make sure it's installed if you want to run these.
 These were run with JVM `GraalVM CE 21.2.0 (build 11.0.12+6-jvmci-21.2-b08, mixed mode, sharing)`.

 ### Takeaways
-* The JIT can spit out some tight machine code.
+* The JIT can generate some tight machine code.
 The spin version is right there with the others (except the tails)
-* The difference between callbacks and coroutines is smaller than I thought it would be.
+* The difference between callbacks and coroutines is smaller than I had assumed.
+Coroutines isn't a native JVM concept (yet), it entirely done by the kotlin compiler.
 * If your already on the JVM, just use coroutines.
 You have other more important latency worries.

 ## Final Thoughts